Is an ESOP Right for You? An In-Depth Look at Employee Stock Ownership Plans

 The National Center for Employee Ownership (NCEO) is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.learningmarket.org

-This program is a "group-live" offering and provides 11.00 hours of CPE credit for accountants in the area of "specialized knowledge and applications."
+This program is a "group-live" offering and provides 11.00 hours of CPE credit for accountants in the area of "specialized knowledge."
 The material is basic level.
 No prerequisites or advanced preparation is needed.
 For more information regarding administrative policies such as complaint and refund, please contact the NCEO at 510-208-1300.

 The National Center for Employee Ownership (NCEO) is registered with the IRS as an approved provider of continuing education credit.
 This program provides 3.00 hours of IRS credit for Enrolled Retirement Plan Agents.
 Programs listed in other areas of our Web site are not approved for continuing education credit for Enrolled Retirement Plan Agents.
 Attendees must provide a PTIN with their registration in order to obtain IRS CE credit.
 Continuting education credit is not mandatory for tax return preparers.

 This program is valid for 8.25 PDCs for the SHRM-CPSM or SHRM-SCPSM.